andresmontoyab/Devops/Docker/README.md

 In the previous command the -t mean the tag, so the tag for the new image will be "prueba" and also the "." tells to the docker engine where is the dockerfile base to build the image.

+It is very important the order of our instrucctions, docker is going to use cache if the docker file has the same instruction, but if one instruction changes, that instruction and the next ones can not be cached.

 Finally we can run our new image.

 ```sh